chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 3. An existing 25.1 or greater ORDS installation

-   - You must configure the following to reproduce this demonstration:
+   - You must configure the following to reproduce this demonstration (scripts are provided within this tutorial):

        1. ORDS Roles and Privileges
        2. ORDS JWT Profile